Column: Jury carries incredible importance in our system

 I was a full-time editor at the time and we had no other people on staff to do my work.
 I was too busy for this.

 Oddly, I made it through all of the pre-screening and was selected to serve.
 I thought I would be dumped quickly because I was a member of the media.
-Oddly, a reporter from a nearby newspaper was also selected for the jury.
+A reporter from a nearby newspaper was also selected for the jury.

 My next thought after being told I would need to serve was how disruptive this was going to be to my life.
 I’d need to work at night and be at the courthouse by day.